Dan-in-CA/decorrstretch/README.md

 from the decorrstretch folder run
 `python3 process_image.py`

-Enter the name or path of the image file to process.
+Enter the name or path of the image file to be processed.
 Enter a name or path + name of the output file to be saved.
 Optionally enter a value for a linear stretch, e.g. 0.01,